 These payments are designed to help ensure people who have tested positive for COVID-19 and their close contacts self-isolate for the required period to stop the onward spread of the virus.
 They are also designed to encourage individuals who are eligible for this payment to get tested if they have symptoms.
 This is important to help stop the transmission of COVID-19 and avoid further economic and societal restrictions.

-There are two types of payment, a Self-Isolation Support Payment and a Self-Isolation Discretionary Payment detailed below:-
+There are 2 types of payment, a Self-Isolation Support Payment and a Self-Isolation Discretionary Payment detailed below:-

 For people who have been told to self-isolate and who satisfy the conditions laid down by Welsh Government.